Joannarama/Project_1/README.md

 ### Testing

+The website was built mobile first and Chrome developer tools were used throughout the build to test for correct rendering on multiple screen sizes.

-The website is tested for correct rendering and responsiveness and to ensure that all links and functionality work as expected on a number of viewport widths including
+The website is tested for correct rendering and responsiveness and to ensure that all links and functionality work as expected on a number of viewport widths including:

 - 320px
 - 375px